slowscript/warpinator-android/README.md

 This is an unofficial reimplementation of Linux Mint's file sharing tool [Warpinator](https://github.com/linuxmint/warpinator) for Android.

+## ⚠️ Warning: Fake/malicious website

+`http://warpinator.com` is a fake website, potentially malicious!

+Do **NOT** download or run any software from it!

+We do not know who maintains it.
+See [notice from the Linux Mint team](https://github.com/linuxmint/warpinator?tab=readme-ov-file#%EF%B8%8F-warning-fakemalicious-website).

 ## Download
 Get the APK from the [Releases](https://github.com/slowscript/warpinator-android/releases) page